stephencweiss/stephencharlesweiss.com/content/blog/2019-05-29/higher-order-component-in-typescript.md

 tags: ['javascript', 'typescript', 'higher order components']
 ---

 Imagine you have a prop that you want to be passed all the way through to the DOM.
-If you try and pass through a prop that isn’t semantically correct (i.e. doesn’t use “kebab-case”), React will yell at you.
+If you try and pass through a prop that isn’t semantically correct (i.e. doesn’t use "kebab-case"), React will yell at you.

 One way to handle that is to use a Higher Order Component (HOC).
 HOCs are components that return a component.
-Another way to think about them are as “wrappers” - so that’s what I’m going to call mine here.
+Another way to think about them are as "wrappers" - so that’s what I’m going to call mine here.

 Let’s look at an example where we use an HOC, `Wrapper`, to look at the props being passed in and determine what to do.